-Unscheduled outages are unanticipated power outages that could be caused by a variety of things including: Mylar balloons, squirrels, car accidents, etc. PWP’s priority during an unscheduled outage is to restore service as quickly as possible.
-How quickly your service is restored following an outage depends greatly on how far your home is from the problem that caused the outage and the nearest substation, in most cases service will be restored within a couple hours.
-If a power outage is anticipated to last more than 4 hours PWP will post updates on our official Facebook and Twitter accounts.
-Follow us on Twitter @PWPnews or Facebook FB.com/PasadenaWaterandPower
+Unscheduled outages are unanticipated water or power outages that could be caused by a variety of things including: Mylar balloons, squirrels, car accidents, water main breaks, etc. PWP’s priority during an unscheduled water or power outage is to restore service as quickly as possible.
+How quickly your service is restored following an outage depends greatly on how far your home is from the problem.
+In most cases, service will be restored within a couple hours.

-Scheduled outages are planned power outages by PWP to allow work on the electrical system to be completed safely.
+Scheduled outages are planned water or power outages by PWP that allows us to work on our water and electric systems safely.
 PWP will provide customers with at least 24-hour notice for planned outages.
 PWP personnel will notify you in person, if contact cannot be made, a door hanger is left with a written notice giving the date and time along with a contact number.

 Pasadena Water and Power is a partner in the state’s electricity grid and has a contact with the California Independent System operator (CAISO).
 When critical power overloads occur as a result of low reserves, extreme weather, unit failures, etc, the CAISO would issue a statewide Stage III Emergency.
 During a Stage III Emergency involuntary rolling blackouts can occur for up to two hours in areas throughout Pasadena.